zallin93/java-styleguide/java/README.md

 // Good
 public Love getFirstLove();
 ```
 The first example is piss poor.
 I have no idea what it is supposed to do.
-I know that it returns a *Love* object, but that's all that I can really gather without comments or the full source.
+I know that it returns a *Love* object, but that's all that I can really gather without comments or the full source.  :hankey:

 Our second example is a bit better.
 I know that I am returning a *Love* object, but I don't know which one.
-"ThatLove" isn't very descriptive.
+"ThatLove" isn't very descriptive.  :hankey:

 The third example is perfect.
 It's short, sweet, and very descriptive.
-I know that I am returning a *Love* object, the "get" in the method name confirms this, and I know that the variable name from that class will be *firstLove*.
+I know that I am returning a *Love* object, the "get" in the method name confirms this, and I know that the variable name from that class will be *firstLove*.  :fire: